TrellixVulnTeam/swahilipython_SCMU/Doc/library/json.rst

    .. method:: raw_decode(s)

-      Decode a JSON document from *s* (a :class:`str` beginning with a JSON document) and return a 2-tuple of the Python representation and the index in *s* where the document ended.
+      Decode a JSON document kutoka *s* (a :class:`str` beginning with a JSON document) and return a 2-tuple of the Python representation and the index in *s* where the document ended.

-      This can be used to decode a JSON document from a string that may have extraneous data at the end.
+      This can be used to decode a JSON document kutoka a string that may have extraneous data at the end.